Flowers Have Multiple Uses

 - Wreaths for centerpieces, door hangers

-I can remember doing a school project in the elementary grades of putting coloring and water followed by a flower into a vase.
+I can remember doing a school project in the elementary grades of putting food coloring or ink into water followed by adding a flower into a vase.
 This was a science project to teach students how water is absorbed into the flower.
 The end product of colored flower petals was a visual aid in understanding how water is absorbed through the veins of the stem and into the flower.

 Today, colored flowers using this same principle have become very popular in adding an artistic twist to flower arrangements.